Schumer beats McConnell in Capitol footrace to the TV cameras

 CLICK HERE TO GET THE FOX NEWS APP

-The funny press conference tussle came as the Senate is trying to pass a roughly $1 trillion bipartisan infrastructure deal to invest in the nation's roads, bridges, waterways and broadband access.
+The light-hearted press conference tussle came as the Senate is trying to pass a roughly $1 trillion bipartisan infrastructure deal to invest in the nation's roads, bridges, waterways and broadband access.